 This program is geared towards anyone interested in gaining a basic understanding of geology.
 Those who do not wish to climb the rock wall during the second half of the program are welcome to stay and watch.
 Children must be accompanied by an adult.

 What to Bring: Dry gym shoes and comfortable clothing to climb in (i.e. no flip flops or sandals).

 Audience: All ages welcome, although program is geared towards kids ages 10 & up.
 Climbing is encouraged, but not required.

 This Week's LRCC Guides:

 My name is Alex Reiber and I'm from St. Clair Shores, Michigan.
 I am a recent graduate of Wayne State University in Detroit where I studied Environmental Science.
-I love being outside and in my free time enjoy hiking, camping, mountain biking, and kayaking.
-As a child, I spent a lot of time in northern Michigan which helped me to develop a strong connection with the natural world.
+I love being outside and in my free time enjoy hiking, rock climbing, mountain biking, and camping.

 SLA's Adventure Ecology Trips:

 Throughout the year, the Squam Lakes Association offers free programs open to the public on a variety of nature and conservation related topics.
 The Adventure Ecology programs are presented by the Lakes Region Conservation Corps members who spend their year on Squam performing important conservation work in support of the Association's mission.
 For more information about the SLA's educational programs please click here or call our office at (603) 968-7336.